niftynei/droidtalks/drawables/drawables.md

 ^ This is best explained by this snippet from Color Drawable.

-OPAQUE is anything without alpha
+^If we grab the alpha value out of the color that we’ve set we return OPAQUE for an alpha value of 255 (1f)
-If it's see through, pass back transparent if it's a combination, you're TRANSLUCENT.
+If it's see alpha value of 0, this drawable is transparent Any other alpha value, you're TRANSLUCENT.

 ---